"There's zero correlation between being the best talker and having the best ideas."

 To allow yourself time to think during a conversation, you could simply say ‘Give me a moment to think about that’ or ‘I’ll need a minute to think about that’ - by expressing your need to think, you’re immediately taking away any awkwardness from needing to pause.
 You could also ask the other person a question about their question to give you some time.

 If you dress well, you’ll feel good about yourself and be ready to take on the world.
-It doesn’t necessarily mean buying an expensive outfit, instead wear something that fits well and is presentable.
+It doesn’t necessarily mean buying an expensive outfit, instead wear something that fits well and is suitable for the social situation.
 You can even try wearing something which stands out a little to give people a reason to start a conversation with you.

 Good, upright positive is an immediate sign of confidence.
 Folded arms, crossed legs, hunched shoulders, hands in pockets, looking down – these are just some of the protective measures that make us feel safer, and should be avoided when giving a presentation or speech.
 Appearing relaxed makes us exert dominance and authority.